 GLSE Undergraduate Summer Research Project Studentships

 Graduate and Life Sciences Education, Faculty of Medicine will award 7 annual summer research project studentships per summer to support third or fourth year major and/or specialist students in our Basic Science departments and in Laboratory Medicine and Pathobiology.
 Non-University of Toronto students should have equivalent qualifications.
 This is to provide mentored research opportunities for undergraduate students who undertake in depth study in one of our life sciences programs of study.
-This award is mainly for students interested in pursuing graduate studies in the Department of Physiology at U of T offering undergraduates the opportunity to interact directly with professors, graduate students, and postdoctoral fellows.
-This research project is supplemented by the summer student research seminar series, a weekly series of talks by faculty members about their latest research.
+Each department receives one studentship per summer to be awarded to a student the department selects based on excellent academic merit and interest in future graduate training.
+Starting 2018, support from GLSE is set at $2,000 per student and the student must be guaranteed at least an additional $2,000 in compensation from other sources managed by sponsoring department.

-This is an 12 full week summer program, normally between May 1 to August 31, 2018.
+Award Duration: This is a 12 full week summer program, normally between May 1 to August 31, 2019.

 - Students must have successfully completed a term in a full-time undergraduate program directly prior to the award period.

 - University of Toronto students must be enrolled in a third or fourth year major and/or specialist in the Faculty of Medicine Basic Science departments and Laboratory Medicine and Pathobiology.